 *Students not eligible for the Miller Match will receive scholarships through the YHC Award program.

-Transfer scholarships are awarded to students transferring with 30 or more hours of college-level coursework.
-Students with a college GPA between 2.5 and 2.99 will receive $9,000; students with a college GPA between 3.00 and 3.499 will be awarded $10,000; and students with a college GPA between 3.5 and 4.00 will receive $11,000.
+HOPE-eligible transfer students with 30 or more hours of college-level coursework are also eligible to receive YHC's Miller Match.
+Additional awards will be available for transfer students with a transferable GPA above 3.25.
 Students who have below a 3.00 college GPA should email the Office of Admissions regarding scholarship information.
 Students who have completed less than 30 hours of college-level coursework will be considered for freshman scholarships.

 For more information, contact the Office of Admissions at (800) 241-3754.